Are humans still evolving?

 A catalogue of human genetic variation

-Scientists have found that the majority of genes that have undergone recent evolution are associated with smell, reproduction, brain development, skin pigmentation and immunity against pathogens.
+For example, most genes that have undergone recent evolution are associated with smell, reproduction, brain development, skin pigmentation and the way the immune system protects against pathogens.

 In most parts of the world, adults are unable to digest the lactose sugar in milk.

-This suggests that being able to drink milk into adulthood provided a strong evolutionary advantage in Europe.
-This may be because sun exposure was much lower in Europe and people were in greater need of the vitamin D found in cow’s milk.
-Or it may be because cow’s milk provides a much safer and cleaner alternative to drinking water that may cause disease.
-Milk may also have prevented death from starvation when crops failed and food was scarce.
-Those who could not tolerate lactose would die of starvation, while those who could tolerate lactose would survive.
+Being able to drink milk at the time likely provided a strong evolutionary advantage, possibly because sun exposure was much lower in Europe and people were in greater need of the vitamin D found in cow’s milk.
+It may also have been because cow’s milk provided a cleaner, safer alternative to drinking dirty water, or because milk prevented starvation when food was scarce.

 People who are able to survive infections are more likely to pass on their genes to their offspring.